 The spicy, meaty, carby taco went down within a minute or so.
 I splurged and sipped on a coke (I figured I could use the caffeine) while I tinkered with my phone, updating Zliten with my whereabouts, and surfing instagram.
 While I didn’t want to spend all day on this bench, it was a breath of fresh air that I could.
 After the conclusion of a very busy work year, a vacation that was FREAKING AMAZING but very active trying to cram in as much water time as possible, and three days of chores and productivity, it was refreshing to take fifteen minutes, just wasting my own time, with nothing, no one, and nowhere specific waiting on me.

 My next planned stop was the gym, but I realized that I was also halfway to Cornucopia, one of our holiday traditions, so I set sail north instead of crossing under the freeway.
-On the way, I realized that we needed to pick up an Academy gift card, and I figured I’d pop in and take care of that.
+On the way, I realized that we needed to pick up the gift we’d booked on https://awesomestuff365.com/gifts-for-lawyers/, and I figured I’d pop in and take care of that.
 An hour later, I emerged with a new pair of swimsuit bottoms, a black hoodie, some new shirts, yoga pants, and said gift card – after trying on a metric butt-load of coats I was hoping would look better than the one I had on (and none did, even if they were cute on the hanger… wah…).

 On the way to Cornucopia, I noticed a new indian and BBQ restaurant.
 I made a note to check it out later (and that was interesting when we did, but that’s another story), but I had lunch plans already and was full speed ahead to the ‘corn.
 I intended on getting maybe 2-3 small bags of different flavors, but I went in hungry and tasted all of them about three times, ending up with six after narrowing it down.
 I ate a LOT of popcorn over Christmas break.
 Me: I want to try to maintain my weight loss over the holidays.
 Also me: *buys approximately 100 cups of popcorn*.
 Ah well.